ESET Online Help

 Do not let the system get into a deadlock state.

-Let the deadlock occur, then do preemption to handle it when occurred.
+Let the deadlock happen, then attempt to prevent it while it occurs.

 If a deadlock occurs, restart the system.